EugeneL97/Nutrition-Plan/README.md

-# Nutrition-Plan
+# Nutrition Plan

-The idea of a Nutrition Plan that auto generates based on your preferences is something I've been interested for in a long time.
-My background of bodybuilding helped familiarize me with the dieting process.
-I was tired of just eating chicken, broccoli, rice every day with no flair to it.
-A diet should be something tailored to every person's needs as that'll help their adherence to it which is the most vital thing for weight loss.
-If your diet is not sustainable for you, you will lack the results you want.
+The Nutrition Plan is an innovative web application that automates meal planning based on individual preferences.
+As a fitness enthusiast and bodybuilder, I recognized the need for personalized nutrition plans that go beyond the typical chicken, broccoli, and rice meals.
+A tailored diet is crucial for adherence and ultimately, weight loss success.

-The goal with this project is to be a challenging solo project that aids in my ability to learn Software Engineering concepts and expand my coding knowledge, while reinforcing my knowledge in nutrition and kinesiology.
-These diets will range for those looking for general health to athletes looking to maximize all factors for their respective sport.
+My goal with this project is to challenge myself as a solo developer and further develop my skills in software engineering, while applying my knowledge in nutrition and kinesiology.
+The Nutrition Plan offers a wide range of diet plans, catering to individuals seeking general health to athletes looking to optimize their performance in their respective sports.